rjsmart021/Ci-CD-EcomAPI/readme.md

 <br>This E-Commerce application manages a database of <b>Customers</b>, <b>Products</b>, <b>Shopping Carts</b>, and the <b>Orders</b> of Products a Customer can place with their Shopping Cart.

-## Live Deployment

-A live deployment of this application can be found online at: https://ct-project-12-ecommerce-ci-cd.onrender.com

-Additional information about the available endpoints can be found in the application's API documentation here: https://ct-project-12-ecommerce-ci-cd.onrender.com/api/docs/

-The endpoints can be tested from the API docs or via another service such as Postman.

-<b>* Please note:</b> You must "log in" using the Login endpoint in order to use the application's other endpoints.
-You can generate a token using this provided login:

-- "username": "admin"
-- "password": "password123"

-When using the API documentation, you can use your authorization token to "log in" by entering "`Bearer <your token>`" into the bearerAuth value field accessible by pressing "Authorize" at the top right of the page.
-<br><br>

 ## Endpoints